-VISUAL ART: PAINTING Mrs J Reid - Room 84 Year 11 Painting [11ART] Year 12 Painting [12ART] Year 13 Painting [13ART] Prerequisites: Prerequisites: Prerequisites: Strongly recommend doing 10ART 8 credits from 11ART or HOD approval 8 credits from 12ART or HOD approval Course Information: Course Information: Course Information: This course involves elements of painting and printmaking that use the skills of research, generating, developing and resolving individual ideas based on established practice.
+Mrs J Reid - Room 84 Year 11 Painting [11ART] Year 12 Painting [12ART] Year 13 Painting [13ART] Prerequisites: Prerequisites: Prerequisites: 10ART 8 credits from 11ART or HOD approval 8 credits from 12ART or HOD approval Course Information: Course Information: Course Information: This course involves elements of painting that use the skills of research, generating, developing and resolving individual ideas based on established practice.
 These are presented in both workbook and folio formats at curriculum level 6.
 This course involves selecting a subject area of individual interest and applying research, drawing and painting tasks to it.
 Work is presented in both workbook and folio formats at curriculum level 7.
 This course involves selecting a subject area of individual interest and applying research, drawing and painting tasks to it.
 Work is presented in both workbook and folio formats at curriculum level 8.
 Most materials are supplied but others are required as personal stationery items including paint and basic paintbrushes.
 Most materials are supplied but others are required as personal stationery items including paint and basic paintbrushes.
 Most materials are supplied but others are required as personal stationery items including paint and basic paintbrushes.
-Internal Assessments: AS90914 Drawing methods and skills AS90915 Developing Ideas Internal Assessments: AS91311 Applying knowledge AS91316 Developing Ideas Internal Assessments: AS91446 Demonstrate understanding AS91451 Clarify Ideas External Assessments: AS90916 Folio of work External Assessments: AS91321 Folio of work External Assessments: AS91456 Folio of work Own materials and stationery costs for the year: approximately \$35 Own materials and stationery costs for the year: approximately \$35 Own materials and stationery costs for the year: approximately \$40 Field Trip Costs: To be advised Field Trip Costs: To be advised Field Trip Costs: To be advised Endorseable: Yes Endorseable: Yes Endorseable: Yes Internal Credits: 10 Internal Credits: 8 Internal Credits: 8 External Credits: 12 External Credits: 12 External Credits: 14 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12ART Leads to: 13ART University Entrance Approved Examinable by Scholarship
+Internal Assessments: AS91913 Resolved Artwork TBC Internal Assessments: AS91311 Applying knowledge AS91316 Developing Ideas Internal Assessments: AS91446 Demonstrate understanding AS91451 Clarify Ideas External Assessments: AS91915 Folio of work AS91914 Explore processes External Assessments: AS91321 Folio of work External Assessments: AS91456 Folio of work Own materials and stationery costs for the year: approximately \$35 Own materials and stationery costs for the year: approximately \$35 Own materials and stationery costs for the year: approximately \$40 Field Trip Costs: To be advised Field Trip Costs: To be advised Field Trip Costs: To be advised Endorseable: Yes TBC Endorseable: Yes Endorseable: Yes Internal Credits: 5 TBC Internal Credits: 8 Internal Credits: 8 External Credits: 10 External Credits: 12 External Credits: 14 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12ART Leads to: 13ART University Entrance Approved Examinable by Scholarship